22 Solo Things To Do In Seoul For An Unforgettable Trip

 Inwangsan Peak is a mountain that is practically in the city centre.
 It’s a great way to escape the busy city and get some activity into your trip.
 There are a few trails, but be sure to bring proper hiking shoes and long pants.

-I was there in the summertime, and the mosquitos drove me insane.
-It can also get scorching hot, so take solo hiking precautions.
+I was there in the summertime, and the mosquitoes drove me insane.
+It can also get scorching hot, so take solo hiking precautions and dress accordingly.

 10. Visit Alpaca Island